Pre-doctoral Practicum Training Program

 Training Program Description

-Students will have the opportunity to engage in individual and, when available, couples therapy.
+Students will have the opportunity to engage in individual and, when available, group therapy.
 This opportunity will also involve practicum students in assessing and conceptualizing presenting concerns from a theoretical frame-of-reference, and formalizing treatment planning and implementation.
-Given staff availability, practicum students may participate in group therapy as a process observer.
+Given staff availability, practicum students may participate in group therapy as a process observer or co-facilitator.

 Typical counseling practicum schedule